 Understandably, we just want to share the schedule with employees on an individual basis.
 But we may want to keep everything in a single sheet for simplicity’s sake.

-The most common method of sharing a Google Sheet is to click on the “Share” button.
+The most common method of Google spreadsheet sharing only one sheet is to click on the “Share” button.
 From there, you can either “Add People or Groups” or get a shareable link.

 When sharing, you can choose one of three classifications: